 Earthworm Jim is a cult video game that debuted in 1994.
-Developed by Shiny Entertainment and published by Playmates Interactive, the game quickly gained popularity due to its unusual protagonist and humor.
-I had an Earthworm Jim cartridge for SEGA and it was the coolest title of all that I had in the 2000s.
+Developed by Shiny Entertainment and released by Playmates Interactive, the game quickly gained popularity due to its unusual main character and humor.
+I had an Earthworm Jim cartridge for SEGA, and it was the coolest title of all that I had in the 2000s.

 Лого Earthworm Jim

-Without knowing English, it was intuitive that the game was filled with jokes and catchphrases.
-The music, sounds, graphics, and gameplay - everything was incredibly cool.
-There was nowhere to read about the game's history back then, and in my older age, I simply forgot about it.
-So below is a bit of info in a condensed form.
+Without knowing English, it was intuitive that the game is filled with jokes and catchphrases.
+The music, sounds, graphics, and gameplay - everything is incredibly cool.
+Back then, there was nowhere to read about the game's history, and in my more adult age, I just forgot about it.
+So below is a bit of info in a shortened form.

 Навіть заставка каже, що буде прикольно ^_^